odea-project/qAlgorithms/report/discussion_tests.md

 itself for controlling process quality variables.
-Since it could be shown that the DQSF correlates with reproducibility [qPeaks], The DQSF could function as an indicator for a process variable not providing correct information should features with very high scores contribute significantly to a very low process score.
+Since it could be shown that the DQSF correlates with reproducibility [qPeaks], The DQSF could function as an indicator for a process variable not providing correct information should features with very data quality scores contribute significantly to a very low process score.

 To resolve this issue, two datasets - one for a case with no errors,